-Any private provider who has been denied approval (either initial or renewal) may appeal the decision to the Secretary of Education or his/her designee.
+- Any private provider who has been denied approval (either initial or renewal) may appeal the decision to the Secretary of Education or his/her designee.

-The application may reapply for approved private provider status beginning with the next school year after the school year for which the initial approval or renewal was denied.
-Demonstration that issues arising during the denial phase have been corrected is the responsibility of the applicant.
+- The applicant may reapply for approved private provider status beginning with the next school year after the school year for which the initial approval or renewal was denied.
+Demonstration that the issues arising during the denial phase have been corrected is the responsibility of the applicant.
 If the burden is met, the Secretary, or his/her designee, may place conditions on the approval of the provider including, but not limited to, a shorter approval period.

 If you need assistance in completing the application or have questions related to private providers, please contact the AEDY Program Office at 717-705-3771 or email email@example.com